kunilovskaya/kunilovskaya.github.io/_projects/cycling.md

 category: fun
 ---
 <div class="caption">
-West Germany has far better cycling routes.
+South-west Germany has far better cycling routes.
 I struggle each morning uphill to the Uni, waiting till it gets less painful.
 It should after a few months, right?
 I have seen some progress after the first four weeks on my new Bergsteiger bike.
-I had quite a cycling adventure in Paris in summer 2023.
+I had quite a cycling adventure in Paris in summer 2023 -- on a rented e-bike with the youngest of my kids.
+The adventure included going losing the correct direction and arriving at the starting point follow Google maps and a stolen bike as I failed to secure it properly in the downtown.
 </div>

 <div class="container">